The Endowments for Impact Challenge: aligning investments with mission

 The Endowments for Impact Challenge (EFIC) offers a different approach and is based on similar models from the UK (the ESG Olympics) and Canada (the Great Canadian ESG Championship).
 The open nature of the challenge aims to shift patterns in both sectors.

-Rachel said the development of programs such as the Foundations Group for Impact Investing (FGII), which is hosted by Philanthropy Australia, illustrate the growing interest in mission-aligned and responsible investing.
-FGII now has more than 40 members representing $10bn of funds, or around 20% of the overall $50bn worth of endowment funds invested in Australia.
+Rachel said the development of programs such as the Foundations Group for Impact Investing (FGII), which is hosted by Philanthropy Australia, illustrate the growing interest in impact investing, in addition to mission-aligned and responsible investing.
+FGII now has more than 50 members representing over $10bn of funds, or around 20% of the overall $50bn worth of endowment funds invested in Australia.

 “The sector is increasingly taking the view that all capital has impact.
 It’s just that traditionally we’ve paid more attention to the impact of our grantmaking than our investments.